avcoder/unit06-lesson04/slides.md

 - How did we traditionally style a website via CSS?
 What was needed?
 - ChatGPT: `Discuss different ways a React website can be styled with CSS and list pros vs cons for each.`
-- Exercise: Try styling a React app using traditional css way via App.css or index.css
+- Exercise: Re-create https://unit06-lesson02.netlify.app/4 as a React app using traditional css way via App.css or index.css
    - see https://codepen.io/codevilla/pen/YPyWWpm

 ---